-Chris Wilson was a simple child, with a wondrous mind who loved to read books.
+Chris Wilson was a simple child with a wondrous mind who loved to read books.
 But after an incident which saw his cousin getting shot, he moved with his mother to Prince George’s County.
-Deeply scarred by the loss, Chris’s sadness was aggravated by the abuse he faced from his mother’s boyfriend and his life changed after that.
+Deeply scarred by the loss, Chris’s sadness was aggravated by the abuse he faced from his mother’s boyfriend that changed his life.

-By the age of seventeen, he had stopped caring about school, became addicted to alcohol, weed and other such addictive substances and had started carrying weapons.
+By the age of seventeen, he had stopped caring about school, became addicted to alcohol, weed, and other such addictive substances, and had started carrying weapons.
 He had accumulated charges for gun possession, assault, and a string of robberies.
-His descent was so rapid that the court system had not locked him up for any length of time before he made the worst decision of his life.
-On 29th June 1996, Chris Wilson killed a man about his age.
-After a year, he was tried as a grown adult in court and was sentenced to a life imprisonment.
+His descent was so rapid that the court system had not locked him up for any length of time before he made the worst decision of his life- On 29th June 1996, Chris Wilson killed a man about his age.
+After a year, he was tried as a grown adult in court and sentenced to life imprisonment.

-The first few months passed in a haze as he kept himself addicted with drugs that got smuggled into the prison.
+The first few months passed in a haze as Chris kept himself addicted to drugs that got smuggled into the prison.
 But, it was a phone call from his cancer-stricken grandfather that struck the right chords with him.
 His grandfather told him, “I don’t understand how somebody who’s that smart would purposely do stupid stuff.
 That’s not you, man.
 Promise me you’ll turn your life around.”
-After a few months of retrospection, he realized what he had become.
-He started working towards changing his future.
-He wrote out what he calls his “master plan” of self-improvement.
+After a few months of retrospection, he realized what he had become and started working towards changing his future, and wrote out what he calls his “master plan” of self-improvement.
 He traded cigarettes to get a spot in a woodworking class.
-He devoured the complete prison library, studied Spanish, and earned his GED.
-With the help of counsellors, he untangles himself from the horrors of his past and emerged out of prison at the age of 33, in 2012.
+Chris devoured the complete prison library, studied Spanish and earned his GED.
+With the help of counselors, Chris untangled himself from the past horrors and emerged out of prison at the age of 33 in 2012.